mygit676/MyGitL3Content/git-tests/Merges/fast-forward/README.md

 git merge branch1
 ```

-You will see an output as follows:
+You will see an output as below:

 ```
 Updating 089da6e..2f12be6